pirafrank/Jekyll-Blue/README.md

   - Powered by duckduckgo, so you don't have to worry about being tracked
 - Automatic urls creation with redirect to enabled social networks
   - e.g. yourwebsite.com/twitter automatically redirects to your twitter account, yourwebsite.com/facebook to your facebook profile, and so on.
 Just you set up your social networks in _config.yml file
-- Choose whether to display or not page titles on a per-page basis.
+- Choose whether to display social icons in footer or just in home
 - Email obfuscation, so you don't get spam (yay!).
   - *BONUS:* your email is displayed correctly
   - ```mailto``` link works